kaazing/gateway/doc/admin-reference/r_conf_security.md

 -   [Home](../../index.md)
 -   [Documentation](../index.md)
--   Administration with ${gateway.name.short}
+-   Administration with KAAZING Gateway

-Security Reference ${enterprise.logo.jms}
+Security Reference
 =========================================

-This document describes all of the elements and properties you can use to configure ${gateway.name.short} security.
+This document describes all of the elements and properties you can use to configure KAAZING Gateway security.

 <span id="configuring"></span></a>Overview
 ------------------------------------------

-You can use the optional `security` element to configure secure communication with ${the.gateway}.
+You can use the optional `security` element to configure secure communication with the Gateway.

 <span id="descelements"></span></a>Structure
 --------------------------------------------

-${the.gateway.cap} configuration file (`gateway-config.xml` or `gateway-config-minimal.xml`) defines the `security` configuration element contained in the top-level `gateway-config` element:
+The Gateway configuration file (`gateway-config.xml` or `gateway-config-minimal.xml`) defines the `security` configuration element contained in the top-level `gateway-config` element:

 <ul>
 <li>